grodansparadis/vscp-espnow/README.md

 Gamma nodes are nodes that are battery powered and sleep most of the time.
 They communicate using VSCP over esp-now and connect to alpha nodes, beta nodes and other gamma-nodes.

-Gamma nodes implement VSCP registers and can be configured and controlled using VSCP events.
-A VSCP MDF file describe the node for higher level software.
+Gamma nodes implement [VSCP registers](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_register_abstraction_model) and have an optional [decision matrix](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_decision_matrix) and can be configured and controlled using VSCP events.
+A VSCP [MDF file](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_module_description_file) describe the node for higher level software.

 All gamma nodes have an init button.